Slack and Jira Integration: Step-by-Step Guide

 The Jira integration is part of Conclude Apps for Slack, and is compatible with Jira Cloud.
 Whether you’re logging customer issues, managing dev tickets, or aligning teams across functions, Conclude gives you more control over how your data is shared, tracked, and updated.

-Conclude’s Jira connector includes a growing set of features designed to support different use cases and team setups:
+Conclude’s Jira integration includes a growing set of features designed to support different use cases and team setups:

 1. Fully Customizable